sjtalkar/milestone2_waterwells_deepnote/doc/assets/download.md

 * simplifying the process for anyone trying to use the project
 * improving the reproducibility of the project and the results.
 ## Pre-packaged Data
-Some datasets take time to download through internet pages web scrapping or API calls.
+Some datasets take time to download through internet pages web scraping or API calls.
 For the same reasons as listed above, and to limit the burden on API services, we provide a pre-packaged version of such the datasets in the [GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data).